Quick Links

 • design, write and debug programs

-• use logical reasoning to solve problems
+• apply logical reasoning to solve problems

 • collect, analyse and present data

-• collaborate and communicate using digital tools
+• communicate and collaborate using digital tools

 Impact

-By the end of Year 6 pupils will:
+By the end of Year 6, pupils:

-• use technology responsibly and respectfully
+• use technology safely, respectfully and responsibly

 Enrichment Opportunities